Author: William Henken

 What Are Support Groups?

-Support groups are gatherings of people who have something in common, be that a disease, a goal, a life experience, or an addiction.
-They may meet regularly, either virtually or in person, and often don’t cost anything to attend.
-One of the most famous support groups of all time is Alcoholics Anonymous (AA), a mutual aid fellowship that seeks to help its attendees stop drinking.
+Support groups are a fellowship of people who have something in common, be that a disease, a goal, a life experience, a medical condition, or an addiction.
+They may meet regularly virtually, in person, or both (hybrid) and often don’t cost anything to attend.
+One of the most well-known support groups of all time is Alcoholics Anonymous (AA), a mutual aid fellowship that seeks to help its attendees stop drinking.
 Those who struggle with an alcohol use disorder (AUD) have many options in addition to AA and should explore their options to learn more about the benefits of support groups and the different varieties available.

 Why Attend A Support Group?